 * Benchmark U.S. gasoline prices surge in overnight trading

-* 'Worst thing in U.S. in decades from energy standpoint' -source
+* 'Worst thing in U.S. in decades' for energy mkt -source

-* Europe, Asia traders rush to reroute cargoes to Americas (Updates throughout with latest retail gasoline prices, market comment)
+* Europe, Asia traders rush to reroute cargoes to Americas (Updates prices, adds details on Asian, European trade flows)

-HOUSTON/NEW YORK, Aug 31 (Reuters) - Tropical Storm Harvey's effect on the energy industry has spread beyond flooding U.S. refiners as fuel pipelines also shut, threatening a supply squeeze across the nation and stirring up world markets as U.S. retail fuel prices rose further.
+HOUSTON/NEW YORK, Aug 31 (Reuters) - Tropical Storm Harvey's impact on the energy industry spread beyond flooding U.S. refiners as fuel pipelines were also shut, threatening to squeeze national supply and roil global fuel markets as U.S. retail fuel prices continue to climb.

-The storm, which lashed Louisiana with rain on Thursday, has pummeled the U.S. Gulf Coast, inundating Houston and the surrounding area under several feet of rain and forcing the closure of nearly a quarter of U.S. refining capacity.
+The storm, which lashed Louisiana with rain on Thursday, has pummeled the U.S. Gulf Coast, immersing Houston, Texas and the surrounding area in several feet of water and forcing the closure of about a quarter of U.S. refining capacity.

-Benchmark U.S. gasoline prices and margins <RBc1-Clc1> surged anew in overnight trading Thursday.
-The jump came after the Colonial Pipeline, the biggest U.S. fuel system, said it would shut its main lines to the Northeast by Thursday, hit by outages at pumping points and lack of supplies from refiners.
+Benchmark U.S. gasoline prices and margins <RBc1-Clc1> surged anew on Thursday.
+The jump came after the Colonial Pipeline, the biggest U.S. fuel system, said it would shut its main lines to the Northeast by Thursday amid outages at pumping points and lack of supply from refiners.

 That artery can carry 3 million barrels of gasoline and other products daily.